ar33h/kanpurfightscovid/README.md

 ### Firebase

 This repo is using Firebase.
-App uses Cloud Firestore and Cloud Storage to handle image uploads and to store them.
+App uses Cloud Firestore and Cloud Storage to handle Data.